-The Cambridge Law test is designed to assess your aptitude for law by testing your comprehension and exposition skills.
+The Cambridge Law Test (CLT) consists of an essay question designed to assess your aptitude for the law by testing your comprehension and exposition skills.

 What happens on the day of the Cambridge Law test?

-The Cambridge Law test is sat on the day of the interview and is one hour in length.
-There will only be one single essay question in the exam, and you will have a choice from a number of different questions.
+The Cambridge Law Test is sat on the day of the Interview and is one hour in length.
+There will only be one single essay question in the exam, and you will have a choice from three different questions.

 Where does it fit in the application process?

-It is important to prepare thoroughly for the exam and perform to the best of your ability; a slightly weaker performance in the interview could be compensated by a strong exam score for instance.
-Students who attend UniAdmissions’ intensive one day course are more likely to achieve higher results in the exam and will be prepared for the academic rigour demanded by the questions.
+It is important to prepare thoroughly for the exam and perform to the best of your ability; a slightly weaker performance in the Interview can be compensated by a strong exam score for instance.
+Students who attend the UniAdmissions’ CLT Preparation Programme are more likely to achieve higher results in the exam and will be prepared for the academic rigour demanded by the questions.